How To Write A Thesis Statement – Examples & Definition

 Recommended: Harvard Referencing

-- A thesis statement summarises the main argument of an essay in one or two sentences.
+- A thesis statement summarizes the main argument of an essay in one or two sentences.

 - A thesis statement is part of the introduction/the first paragraph of an essay.